DawidKNS/NexioBenefitSystem/UI/README.md

 ## How to run test
 - instal node.js -current version
 - open project in visual studio code
-- in visual studio code open terminal and go to folder "BenefitSystem"
+- in visual studio code open terminal and go to folder "NexioBenefitSystem"

 ## UI
 - go to folder UI
-- run command: "npm install"
-- run command: "npx playwright install"
-- run all tests: "npx playwright test" - when the tests are finished, it will run ise report automatically
-- you can check report in folder playwright-report

-## API
-- go to folder API
 - run command: "npm install"
 - run command: "npx playwright install"
 - run all tests: "npx playwright test" - when the tests are finished, it will run ise report automatically